syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 Grid grid = new Grid();
 bottomSheet.BottomSheetContent = grid;
 Content = bottomSheet;
-bottomSheet.Show();

 {% endhighlight %}
 {% endtabs %}

 ### Grabber Width and Grabber Height
-The `GrabberWidth` and `GrabberHeight` properties of the BottomSheet specify the width and height of the grabber element.
+The `GrabberWidth` and `GrabberHeight` properties of the `BottomSheet` specify the width and height of the grabber element.
 By default, the GrabberWidth property is set to `32`, and the GrabberHeight property is set to `4`.

 {% tabs %}
 {% highlight xaml %}